Architecting a Modern Data Lake

 With the expansion of internet applications, the first major data storage and aggregation challenges for advanced tech companies started 15 years ago.
 Traditional RDBMS (Relational Database Management System) could not be scaled to approach large amounts of data.
 Then came Hadoop, a highly scalable model.
 In the Hadoop model, a large amount of data is divided into multiple inexpensive machines in a cluster which is then processed in parallel.
 The number of these machines or nodes can be increased or decreased as per the enterprise’s requirements.

-Hadoop was open source and used cost-effective commodity hardware which provided a cost-efficient model, unlike traditional relational databases that require expensive hardware and high-end processors to deal with big data.
+Hadoop was open source and used cost-effective commodity hardware, which provided a cost-efficient model, unlike traditional relational databases, which require expensive hardware and high-end processors to deal with big data.
 Because it was so expensive to scale in the RDBMS model, enterprises started to remove the raw data.
 This led to suboptimal outcomes across a number of vectors.

 In this regard, Hadoop provided a significant advantage over the RDBMS approach.
 It was more scalable from a cost perspective, without sacrificing performance.